Everything we do is based on Earth.

 Condos.
 You’ve seen them popping up everywhere, gentrifying neighborhoods with flashy design and poorly constructed materials.
 The materials are not checked for their sources and their environmental impact is not accounted for.
 They start to fall apart the minute residents begin living in them.
 If we can’t design a building that can be constructed, run and dismantled correctly, we shouldn’t build it.

-Building companies should not be rewarded for failing occupancy requirements, pushing a broken housing solution on cities, abandoning their projects to landlords at the first chance and forcing subsequent generations to take the toxic fall out — just to make money.
+Building companies should not be rewarded for failing occupancy requirements, pushing a broken housing solution on cities, abandoning their projects to landlords at the first chance and forcing subsequent generations to take the hike in living cost and toxic fall out — just to make money for a few short-term thinkers.

 Nowhere in the process from construction to daily operation to building failure is there oversight of the building’s impact on nature.
 That has to change.